ucsb-cs32/s21/_lab/lab05.md

 ============
 Once this is complete, you will then need to tackle:

-1) modify parse.cpp to only have one function that reads in csv data into a vector of placeData
+1) modify parse.cpp to only have one function that reads in csv data into a vector of regionData
 ```
 std::vector<shared_ptr<regionData>> read_csv(std::string filename, typeFlag fileType);
 ```